swfiua/blume/doc/universal.rst

 Einstein with a twist
 =====================

-Many years ago, early 1980's I was fortunate enough to be study mathematics at Warwick University.
+Many years ago, early 1980's I was fortunate enough to study mathematics at Warwick University.

 Christopher Zeeman had put together a wonderful department, including